bobosola/OSTerrain50-SimpleBinary/README.md

 Why Rust?
 Because it produces small, cross-platform, very high performance native executables with the minimum of fuss.
 Compiled ready-to-run versions of this application for Windows, Mac & Ubuntu are available to [download from the author's site](TODO).

-Rust demo code to read the binary elevations file is available in ``tests``.
+Rust code to read the binary elevations file is also available in the repo.
 On a 2020 Mac mini M1, this retrieved 18,485 elevations at 50m intervals along a line between Niton Down (Isle of Wight) and Dùnan Mòr (Cape Wrath, Scotland) in just under 30ms.

 A PHP class to read the binary elevations file is also available from the repo [OSTerrain50-PHP]().

-Both the Rust and  PHP file reading code are heavily commented to allow for translation to any language which supports binary file reads with file pointers.
+Both the Rust and PHP file reading code are heavily commented to allow for easy translation to other languages.

 ## What problem does this solve?

 The OS Terrain 50 data is already available in a number of formats.
 However most are complex binary formats for consumption by specific software.
-The only non-binary format is the ASCII Grid format which contains thousands of CSV-like files which require around 650MB of storage space and are expensive to parse in real time.
+The only non-binary format is the ASCII Grid format which contains thousands of small CSV-like files which require around 650MB of storage space.

-This application will create a space-efficient 229MB simple binary data file containing all the ASCII Grid data.
+This application creates a space-efficient 229MB simple binary data file containing all the OS data for use in any language capable of file pointer jumps and binary reads.

 ## Building the application